 Standard Bank Credit Interest Rates and Service Fees

 Standard Bank’s product is classified as product code 151.
-It offers standardised interest rates and standardised service fees as follows: an update done on 01-04-2015, due to Standard Bank interim review of its own rates, not because of repo rate change, last repo change was on 20 July 2017.
+It offers standardised interest rates and standardised service fees as follows: Repo rate change, dated 29 March 2018, reduction with 0.25%.
+Revised credit interest rates received on 12 April 2018, effective 29 March 2018.

 *NB.
-We await advice from the bank (Standard) for the revised credit interest rates, following Repo rate change, dated 28 Jan 2016.
+We await advice from the bank (Standard) for the revised credit interest rates, following Repo rate change, dated 28 Jan 2016, Standard bank left unchanged.

 |Forms of scams||Considerations to be made by the legal firm|

 |The perpetrator will call the firm and advise that they mistakenly deposited an amount into the firm’s trust or business account when it was meant for another firm and would like a refund.||Depending on the form of the attempted scam, a legal firm should consider the following: Know your clients and check any and all provided details against the details that you already have in your records.|

 |Ascertain if your firm is expecting any refunds, whether for audit fees or bank charges and what the amounts applied for are.|

 |The perpetrator will advise the firm that an incorrect amount was refunded in respect of a refund application for audit fees and/or bank charges.
 They will then ask for a refund of a portion of the amount.|